| Title: | Frequency Distribution Tables, Histograms and Polygons |

 Jelihovschi, E. G.

-Makes a full fdt from a minimal set of information.
+Creates a complete fdt from a minimal set of information.

-Useful to reproduce (when the real data vector is not known) a previous fdt.
+Useful to reproduce a previous fdt when the original data vector is not known.

 f |